For HMRC nudge letter recipients

 Can I sort this out with ChainTax, or do I need an accountant?

 For most UK retail investors — exchange use plus some DeFi, under 10,000 transactions across all wallets — ChainTax handles the calculation end-to-end.
-Connect your wallets and exchange CSVs, the engine classifies every event, and you get an SA108-ready PDF and CSV with full Show Working.
+Connect your wallets and exchange CSVs, the engine sorts every event, and you get an SA108-ready PDF and CSV with full Show Working.
 If your situation involves mining as a trade, business or company crypto activity, large undisclosed amounts, or over 10,000 transactions, an accountant or our Concierge service is the better starting point.

 How much does it cost?